 How do we enter?

 Step 1: Fill out the pre-registration form below on this page.
 We will contact you via e-mail and provide a beer entry form with essential details on your beer.
-Please return this form to us by Wednesday March 9th.
+Please return this form to us by Wednesday December 4th.
+Because space is limited, entry will be based on a first come, first served basis.

-Step 2: Your entry will be assigned a group number (1 or 2), and submit your entry to The Watering Hole during the group receiving period. (see above schedule for your group date)
+Step 2: Submit your entry to The Watering Hole during the group receiving period based on the beer being entered. (see above schedule for your group date)

 How many breweries may enter?